ItsCodeRed/RedUtils/README.md

 -  [ddthj/GoslingUtils](https://github.com/ddthj/GoslingUtils) for inspiration on some of the structure and code (which I ported to c#)
 -  [VirxEC/VirxERLU](https://github.com/VirxEC/VirxERLU) for the basis of my aerial code (which I ported to c#)
--  [Darxeal/BotimusPrime](https://github.com/Darxeal/BotimusPrime) for inspiration on some of the driving code (which I ported to c#)
+-  [Darxeal/BotimusPrime](https://github.com/Darxeal/BotimusPrime) for inspiration on some of the structure and driving code (which I ported to c#)